 About

-The Seasonal Influenza Disease Burden Estimator (Flu Tool) aims to help public health officials and other decisionmakers better understand their seasonal flu burden, even when surveillance data are limited.
-Using a multiplier-based approach, the tool estimates flu cases, hospitalizations, and deaths by flu season, including for individual age groups, across a country’s entire population or specific sub-populations.
-Users can easily print or e-mail these estimates to themselves or their colleagues.
+The Seasonal Influenza Disease Burden Estimator (Flu Tool) aims to help public health officials and other decisionmakers better understand seasonal influenza burden in their country, even when surveillance data are incomplete or limited.
+Using a multiplier-based approach, the tool estimates the number of influenza cases, hospitalizations, and deaths by season, including for individual age groups, across a country’s entire population or specific sub-populations.
+These estimates can help decisionmakers more effectively prepare for seasonal influenza epidemics and future pandemics.
+Users can easily print or e-mail the estimates generated by the Flu Tool to themselves or their colleagues.

 Please contact us with any questions: centerhealthsecurity@jhu.edu